Partner Universities

 The Martingale Foundation, Faculty of Mathematics and St John’s College have partnered to ensure that students admitted via the Martingale Scholars Programme will typically have the option to be admitted as members of St John’s College and become part of a Martingale Scholars Cohort.
 If you would like more information on this partnership, please contact the Faculty directly.

-The master’s courses being offered through Martingale
+The Masters courses offered through Martingale

 MASt in Mathematics or MMath in Mathematics

-These courses, which are commonly referred to as Part III, are both nine-month taught master’s courses in mathematics.
+These courses, which are commonly referred to as Part III, are both nine-month taught Masters courses in mathematics.
 Part III provides excellent preparation for mathematical research and is also a valuable course in mathematics and its applications for students who want further training before taking posts in industry, research or teaching establishments.

 Each year the faculty offers up to 80 lecture courses in Part III, covering an extensive range of pure mathematics, probability, statistics, applied mathematics and theoretical physics.
 These are designed to cover advanced parts of the subjects that are not normally covered in a bachelor’s course, but which are an indispensable preliminary to independent study and research.
 Students can choose various combinations of courses, although naturally they tend to select groups of cognate courses.
 Example classes and associated marking of example sheets are provided as complementary support to lectures.